conicalflask/Repetier-Firmware/README.md

 Having a correctly levelled and flat print surface, and in the case of delta printers, correctly calibrated delta parameters is extremely important.
 Without a properly levelled and flat print surface it is impossible to print large objects as the first layer will either not stick properly, become scraped by the print head, or both.

-Proper physical print bed levelling is difficult and in many cases cannot be acheived.
+Proper physical print bed levelling is difficult and in many cases cannot be achieved.
 Specialist tools are required to determine that a surface is exactly perpendicular to the Z-axis and even more specialist expertise and equipment to correct this.
 It is not realistic to expect those building their own home 3D printer much less those buying off-the-shelf home 3D printers to have the tools or expertise to ensure a print surface is flat to within 1mm/m and level with the same tolerances.
 Excellent first layer quality requires this kind of precision.

 Both Marlin and Repetier support some basic techniques to mitigate printer imprecision.